-Build-operate-transfer (BOT) is a form of project financing which aims at building an R&D center for a foreign company.
-This process is fully delegated to the chosen IT provider in a host country where the R&D center will function.
+Build-Operate-Transfer (BOT) is a form of business engagement model (and a kind of project financing) which aims at building an R&D center in a foreign location.
+This process is usually delegated to the chosen IT partner in a host country where the software R&D center will function.

-As its name suggests the BOT model has three key stages:
+As its name suggests, the BOT model has three key stages:

-1. Build stage
+1. Build Phase

-It goes without saying that facilities, space, and team make a foundation for the successful start of any project.
+It goes without saying that facilities, space, and team make a foundation for the successful start of any BOT project.
 At this stage, the chosen IT provider employs competent staff, finds accommodation, and provides the required software/hardware.
-Usually, it is done at the expense of a provider’s own space and resources.
+Usually, this is done at the expense of a provider’s own space and resources.